-Pre-Surgery Clinic Visit:

-Total Joint Class: Register for an in-person or virtual class at nkch.org/Joint. • So your care partner is part of your joint replacement education, please bring your care partner to the class or include him or her in your virtual class.
+Pre-Surgery Clinic Visit: Total Joint Class: Register for an in-person or virtual class at nkch.org/Joint .
+So your care partner is part of your joint replacement education, please bring your care partner to the class or include him or her in your virtual class.
 If you do not have a care partner, please contact the orthopedic nurse navigator at 816.691.5363.
 Surgery: (Your surgery time is subject to change.
 If any changes are made, a member of our team will reach out to you.)
-Postoperative Physical Therapy Visit: (if needed)

-For your convenience, NKCH has three Physical Therapy and Sports Medicine locations:
+Before your surgery, schedule your first physical therapy appointment for two to three days after surgery at the physical therapy location of your choice.
+Postoperative Physical Therapy Visit: For your convenience, NKCH has three Physical Therapy and Sports Medicine locations: